 Towards the end of last year, we said goodbye to Jaques Laundry our Chief Executive.
 We were sad to see him go but as whanau is a value and focus for us, he went with our blessing.
 I would like to acknowledge and thank Monica Robbers for supporting us in the manner she has since Jacques departure.
-The board has taken comfort from Monica's deft handling and management of the organisation in challenging supportive of CNZ over the last period in challenge circumstances.
-In the various briefings we have had I have been comforted and impressed by the sensible questions, unwavering support, and sense of togetherness as we faced into everything post Olivia's tragic passing.
-Thank you for that, it has been extremely appreciated.
+The board has taken comfort from Monica's deft handling and management of the organisation in challenging times.
+We thank her for that, we also acknowledge Amy Taylor for stepping into the interim HPD space in equally challenging circumstances but like Monica, Amy's strong value set, and strategic approach have come through in the engagement with athletes, new coaching appointments and refreshed approach to the HPD space.